andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 procession of dishes the table is populated with a hillock of rolls, scrambled eggs, smoked salmon, salted cured meats, myriad cheeses, ham rolls, salmon rolls, mango salsa, avocado, bell peppers, cucumbers, brownies, and for some reason, chicken wings.
-I've eaten hundreds, maybe thousands, of wings in my day, but this is the first time I've eaten them for breakfast.
+I've eaten hundreds of wings in my day, but this is the first time I've eaten them for breakfast.

 <figure class="figure">